pbinkley/Developer-Handbook/README.md

 The recommended way to authenticate and communicate over ssh is through public/private key pairs.
 You share your public key with a server and it is stored in .ssh/authorized_keys.
 Keep your private key secret and on your desktop machine (in your ~/.ssh/ directory).

+If you have already shared a public key with the sysadmins and are using it to connect to servers using ssh or Putty, you should use that key.
+Otherwise you need to create a new key.

 These keys can be created with Linux command-line tools.
-In a Windows environment, they can be created using the equivalent tools in [[Cygwin](https://www.cygwin.com/)], or [[using PuttyGen](http://www.rackspace.com/knowledge_center/article/generating-rsa-keys-with-ssh-puttygen)].
+In a Windows environment, they can be created using the equivalent tools in [[Cygwin](https://www.cygwin.com/)], or [using PuttyGen](http://www.rackspace.com/knowledge_center/article/generating-rsa-keys-with-ssh-puttygen).

-To create your keys:
+To create your keys with Linux command-line tools:

 ```ssh-keygen -t rsa ```